-The investigation of the quantity W seems to be first undertaken by Harold Wiener [33] almost exactly 50 years ago.
+The investigation of the quantity W seems to be first undertaken by Harold Wiener [33] almost exactly fifty years ago.
 Since then there is a continuous record of research activity in this field with no sign of attenuation.
-Wiener's original article [33] appeared in a Chemistry journal and was long overlooked by mathematicians.
+Wiener's original article [33] appeared in a chemical journal and was long overlooked by mathematicians.
 In the meantime the sum of all distances of graphs was studied in quite a few mathematical works.
+A variety of names for W was proposed: "gross status" [19], "total status" [4], "graph distance"